ON THIS PAGE: You will learn about the different types of treatments doctors use for people with parathyroid cancer. Use

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 Surgery is the main treatment for a parathyroid tumor, whether the tumor is benign or cancerous.
 A surgical endocrine oncologist is a doctor who specializes in treating an endocrine tumor using surgery.
-Because parathyroid cancer is so rare and it cannot be cured if it has recurred, it is very important that surgery is performed by a surgical endocrine oncologist who has extensive expertise in thyroid and parathyroid surgery whenever parathyroid cancer is suspected.
+Because parathyroid cancer is so rare and it cannot be cured if it recurs, it is very important that surgery to remove it is performed by a surgical endocrine oncologist who has extensive expertise in thyroid and parathyroid surgery whenever parathyroid cancer is suspected.